How Amazon S3 authorizes a request - Amazon Simple Storage Service

 Note

-In order to determine whether the requester has permission to perform the specific operation, Amazon S3 does the following, in order, when it receives a request:
+To determine whether the requester has permission to perform the specific operation, Amazon S3 does the following, in order, when it receives a request:

-1. Converts all the relevant access policies (user policy, bucket policy, ACLs) at run time into a set of policies for evaluation.
+1. Converts all the relevant access policies (user policy, bucket policy, and ACLs) at run time into a set of policies for evaluation.

 2. Evaluates the resulting set of policies in the following steps.
 In each step, Amazon S3 evaluates a subset of policies in a specific context, based on the context authority.